|

 A

-s of the 9th of May, the Kamchatkan Volcanic Eruption Response Team (KVERT) has reported to INTLVRC that seismic activity of the volcano decreased but continues and ash explosions up to 10 km (32,800 ft.)
+s of the 22nd of August, the Kamchatkan Volcanic Eruption Response Team (KVERT) has reported to INTLVRC that activity of the volcano continues and ash explosions up to 10 km (32,800 ft.)
 ASL could occur at any time.
 The activity of the volcano could affect international and low-flying aircraft.
-Seismicity was slightly above background levels on May 5th, and at the background levels in the other days.
-According to seismic data, probably small hot avalanches continues to occurred at the lava dome.
-According to visual and video data, a weak and moderate fumarolic activity was noted on May 5-6th and 8th.
-Clouds obscured the volcano in the other days.
-According to satellite data, a bright thermal anomaly was registered over the lava dome on May 5-8th.
-Probably an extrusion of the viscose lava into the dome continues and explosions could occur at any time.
+Seismicity was slightly above background levels all week: volcanic earthquakes and a weak volcanic tremor were registered at the volcano all week, possible ash-gas explosion up to 4.5 km (14,800 ft) ASL occurred at the volcano on August 14.
+According to visual data, clouds obscured the volcano all days of the week.
+According to satellite data, a thermal anomaly was registered over the lava dome on August 15th, 18th, 21st.

 T